dm807cam/cephalopod/README.md

 private_key <- "XXXX"
 ```

-DISCLAIMER: This package is still under development and I am not liable for any issues that may arise from using this package.
+DISCLAIMER: This package is still under development and I am not liable for any issues that may arise from using it.